-This guide describes the scheduled maintenance required for your vehicle.
 Carefully following this schedule helps protect against major repair expenses resulting from neglect or inadequate maintenance and may also help to increase the value of your vehicle when you sell or trade it.

-It is your responsibility to see that all scheduled maintenance is performed and that the materials used meet Ford engineering specifications.
+It is your responsibility to see that all scheduled maintenance is performed and that the materials used meet Ford engineering specifications as identified in the Maintenance and Specifications chapter.
 Failure to perform scheduled maintenance specific in this guide will invalidate warranty coverage on parts affected by the lack of maintenance.
 Be sure receipts for completed maintenance are kept with the vehicle and confirmation of the work performed is always recorded in this guide.

-Your Ford or Lincoln Mercury dealer has factory-trained technicians who can perform the required maintenance using genuine Ford parts.
+Your dealer has factory-trained technicians who can perform the required maintenance using genuine Ford parts.
 They are committed to meeting your service needs and to assuring your continuing satisfaction.